Projects

 The project will include digital editions of more than 500 manuscripts and 827 paintings that represent the flourishing intellectual and cultural heritage of Muslim lands from 1000 to 1900, covering mathematics, astrology, history, law, literature, as well as the Qur’an and Hadith.

-Penn in Hand
+Colenda (Formerly Penn in Hand)

 Needham Calculator